requery/sqlite-android/README.md

 }
 ```

 The size of the artifacts with only the armeabi-v7a binary is **~1.2 MB**.
-In general you can use
-armeabi-v7a on the majority of Android devices including Intel Atom which provides a native
+In general, you can use armeabi-v7a on the majority of Android devices including Intel Atom
-translation layer, however performance under the translation layer is worse than using the x86
+which provides a native translation layer, however, performance under the translation layer
-binary.
+is worse than using the x86 binary.

 Note that starting August 1, 2019, your apps published on Google Play will [need to support 64-bit architectures](https://developer.android.com/distribute/best-practices/develop/64-bit).

 Requirements
 ------------

-The min SDK level is API level 14 (Ice Cream Sandwich).
+The min SDK level is API level 19 (KitKat).

 Versioning
 ----------

 The library is versioned after the version of SQLite it contains.
 For changes specific to just the
-wrapper API a revision number is added e.g. 3.41.1-X, where X is the revision number.
+wrapper API a revision number is added e.g. 3.42.0-X, where X is the revision number.

 Acknowledgements
 ----------------
 This project is based on the AOSP code and the [Android SQLite bindings](https://www.sqlite.org/android/doc/trunk/www/index.wiki)
-No official distributions are made from the Android SQLite bindings it and it has not been updated
+No official distributions are made from the Android SQLite bindings it, and it has not been updated
 in a while, this project starts there and makes significant changes:

 Changes
 -------

-- **Fast read performance:** The original SQLite bindings filled the CursorWindow using it's
+- **Fast read performance:** The original SQLite bindings filled the CursorWindow using its
   Java methods from native C++.
 This was because there is no access to the native CursorWindow
   native API from the NDK.
-Unfortunately this slowed read performance significantly (roughly 2x
+Unfortunately, this slowed read performance significantly (roughly 2x
   worse vs the android database API) because of extra JNI roundtrips.
 This has been rewritten
   without the JNI to Java calls (so more like the original AOSP code) and also using a local memory
   CursorWindow.